syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 ### remote data

-You can also set default value into autocomplete using urlAdaptor.
+The remote data also allows you to set the default value into autocomplete using `Value` property.

 Refer to the following code sample.